chihacknight/chihacknight.org/_posts/blog/2016-01-19-freedom-of-information-and-laquan-mcdonald.md

 Smith concluded his presentation by encouraging Chi Hack Night members to make more FOIA requests.

 "My #1 advice to make a meaningful FOIA request is to think of something that would be a big news story if the government denied you the information.
 If the government said, 'No, sorry you can't have that' with whatever excuse they had.
-You could give that response to a reporter at the Reader and they would write about it."
+You could give that response to a reporter at the [a local newspaper] and they would write about it."

 <div style='text-align: center;'>
     <p><img src="/images/blog/2016-01-19-freedom-of-information-and-laquan-mcdonald/img5.jpg" alt="Brandon Smith at Chi Hack Night" class='img-thumbnail' /></p>